aimat-lab/materials_concept_extraction/README.md

 ## LLaMa 2 Weights

 Can be obtained by filling out Meta's form.
-You can then download the weights via huggingface directly.
+You can then download the weights via Hugging Face directly.
 No conversion needs to be done.

 ## Cuda Compatible Installation